 Handwashing is an important preventive measure in the spread of disease.
 Hands and other skin surfaces should be washed after contact with blood or body fluids and after the removal of gloves.
-Handwashing facilities with germicidal soap are provided for employees who incur exposure to blood or other potentially infectious material.
 Hand washing should be done with warm water and soap, vigorously scrubbing hands, wrists, between fingers and under nails.
 Hands should then be rinsed thoroughly, allowing water to run off finger tips.
 Dry with paper towel, then use towel to turn off faucet.